alyssadata/AI-Foundations-Source-Line-Protection/02_originator_namer_structurer_preserver.md

 The namer gives the field something to recognize.

+Within AI Foundations / Origin | Continuum, Alyssa Solen names the source-line, the framework layer, the contact structure, and the protected terms.

-Within this framework, naming is not decoration.
+Naming is not decoration.

 Naming is a preservation act.